telerik/fiddler-docs/Generate-Traffic/Tasks/CreateNewRequest.md

 3. **Shift+Click** the Execute button to immediately break the new request for further editing using Fiddler's Inspectors

 4. Add a dummy header **Fiddler-Encoding: base64** and encode your body using base64 if it contains any binary data.
-Fiddler will decode the data before transmitting it to the server.
+Fiddler Classic will decode the data before transmitting it to the server.

-5. Add a dummy header **Fiddler-Host: targettesthost** if you would like Fiddler to send your request to the specified server (http://targettesthost, in this case) while retaining the URL and host header specified elsewhere in the request.
+5. Add a dummy header **Fiddler-Host: targettesthost** if you would like Fiddler Classic to send your request to the specified server (http://targettesthost, in this case) while retaining the URL and host header specified elsewhere in the request.
 This is a convenience method that setS the X-OverrideHost, X-IgnoreCertCNMismatch and X-OverrideGateway flags on the new Session, removing the dummy header before contacting the specified server.

 6. Click the **Upload File** link to have the composer inject one or more local files into the request body as it is sent to the server.